What does a conversation architect do? with Joshua Davies

 - Find out more Knowmium

 - Connect with Joshua Davies

 - Whiteboarding tools - Miro, Conceptboard and MURAL

 - Polling - Typeform, Mentimeter

-- Tools for analysing your online sessions - Otter for transcripts, Marco for monitoring participation and Cyran for automatic analysis
+- Tools for analysing your online sessions - Otter for transcripts and Cyran for automatic analysis

 What does the conversation architect with Joshua Davies

 Robin: Joshua, welcome to the Learning While Working podcast.
 You call yourself a conversation architect.
 What does the conversation architect do?

 Joshua: It's a good question.
 It's either an extremely pretentious title or the best job title ever.
 It's basically we look at conversations as systems, they're things that can be constructed.
 So if you have a conversation, whether it's a negotiation or an innovation conversation or a training session, for example, at the end of the conversation, there's this sense, many times, that the conversation inevitably led there.
 That because of the people who are in the room, it happened to go there and that's the only way it could have gone.
 In the back of our head, we might have that regret of, "Oh, I should've said this.
 I could have said that."

 But overall, we feel that the flow landed the way it did because that's where it was going to end up.
 But the reality is there are hundreds and hundreds of pivot points in most conversations and we tend to look at it in conversation architecture as every conversation is multiple conversations and so what we're trying to do through architecting this, through actually looking at and designing it, is we're trying to look at more positive ways that we can spot those pivot points and take the conversations in more productive directions for both parties.
 So that's really what it's about.
 It's about more mindful conversations, more conscious conversations and looking at the structures that underlie them.